-Topics and contexts studied in this course: This 23 credit course is practically based with an emphasis on the social development of the student and the positive effect that exercise can have on their lifestyle and well-being.
-The students will participate in a range of physical activities.
+Topics and contexts studied in this course: This 20 credit course is practically based with an emphasis on the social development of the student and the positive effect that exercise can have on their lifestyle and well-being.
+The students will participate in a range of physical activities and relate this activity to the theory being studied.